 Got Any Military Ancestors?

 Do you know whether you had any ancestors who were involved in this war or contributed in some way?

 If you are not sure then why not check out my Find Civil War Ancestors post where I review a great collection of digital guides that will help you.

 If you do know then I would love to hear your story about your family’s history.

 So, please comment below and tell me how you remember your ancestors on this special day

 The Story Behind Confederate Memorial Day

-There were two sides who fought against each other in the American Civil War.
+Two sides fought against each other in the American Civil War.
 On one side was the Union and on the other was the Confederate States of America.

 This confederate side was made up of eleven southern states who broke away from the rest of the United States.
-However, this Confederancy was never officially recognized.
+However, this Confederacy was never officially recognized.